<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 What Is Data Harvesting?

-Data harvesting is the process of collecting large volumes of information from websites, mobile apps, APIs, and social media platforms.
-Businesses often use it for legitimate purposes like market research and improving customer experiences.
-However, bad actors frequently employ bots and scraping tools to gather data without consent, creating significant privacy and security risks.
+If you’re searching for “what is data harvesting,” data harvesting refers to the process of collecting large volumes of information from websites, mobile apps, APIs, and social media platforms.
+Businesses often use it for legitimate purposes, such as market research and improving customers experiences.

 How Does Data Harvesting Work?